The Autoimmune Protocol

 The AIP is a diet and lifestyle protocol, designed to bring your body back to balance over the long-term.
-It helps those suffering from autoimmune disease discover their environmental triggers, determine food sensitivities, reverse nutrient deficiencies, balance hormones, restore gut health, regulate the immune system and support overall healing.
-While there is no cure for autoimmune disease, following the autoimmune protocol can get you back on the road to health and put your autoimmune disease into remission.
+It helps those suffering from autoimmune disease discover their environmental triggers.
+As well as determine food sensitivities, reverse nutrient deficiencies, balance hormones, restore gut health, regulate the immune system and support overall healing.
+While there is no cure for autoimmune disease, following the autoimmune protocol can get you back to health and put you into remission.

 The autoimmune protocol also addresses lifestyle factors that may be affecting your autoimmune disease.
 Getting good quality sleep, managing stress, making time for hobbies and connecting with nature can be just as important as eating a nutrient-rich diet.
-These changes are something that you have to figure out on your own as they are completely individual.
+Moreover, these changes are something that you have to figure out on your own.
 For you it might be best to focus on sleep, while someone else might need to focus on improving their environment.

 A typical day for me on the AIP diet looks like this:

 - Breakfast – a low glycemic fruit smoothie (such as raspberries and blueberries) with spinach, coconut oil, collagen protein and coconut milk OR sweet potato toast with a matcha latte